Kotti/kotti_user_manual/docs/adding_content/documents.rst

 word processing software, for formatting text, headings, and paragraphs.
 Each of these Document properties has a unique nature.

+We already have a top-level document titled "About".
+We'll change that one later to show information about the fruit stand.
+Now let's add a new top-level document called "Fruits."

 Title
 -----